gamedevclubiitg/Sea-of-Wars/Assets/Scripts/MultiPlayer/README.txt

-18 => Photon views enables us to synchronise the movements along the network 19 => and Photon transform classic View is observed component by photon view of the gameObject 20 => Photon Network.destroy enabales to destroy the gameObject 21 => added 3 tags for ships
+18 => Photon views enables us to synchronise the movements along the network 19 => and Photon transform classic View is observed component by photon view of the gameObject 20 => Photon Network.destroy enabales to destroy the gameObject
 =========================
 Things to do:
-1 => calling damage RPC according to the ship tag
-2 => player disconnects handling
+1 => player disconnects handling
-3 => score system
-4 => Instantiating the ships with props if required
+2 => Instantiating the ships with props if required
+3 => Player ship respwaning after a relaxation time
-5 => game finishing score table
+4 => game finishing score table